subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat144.png)

-Figure 1: Hub and Spoke Model for Vision: Integration of Objects into a Scene
+Figure 2: Hub and Spoke Model for Vision: Integration of Objects into a Scene

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat145.png)

-Figure 1: Predictive Processing Pipeline for an Individual Object at Level 1
+Figure 3: Predictive Processing Pipeline for an Individual Object at Level 1

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat146.png)

-Figure 1: Integration of Object Pipelines into the Vision Hub at Level 2
+Figure 4: Integration of Multiple Object Level Pipelines into the Vision Hub at Level 2